0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 ## What's "unified" bridge?

-Polygon AggLayer envisions a scalability solution that leverages shared and state and unified liquidity across multiple ZK-powered chains within the Polygon ecosystem, all powered by the CDK infrastructure.
+Polygon AggLayer envisions a scalability solution that leverages shared state and unified liquidity across multiple ZK-powered chains within the Polygon ecosystem, all powered by the CDK infrastructure.

 !!! tip "What's AggLayer?"